nojronatron/BF-BMX/README.md

 13. `Close` the Environment Variables window and the System Properties window.

 The computer operator(s) can then start the BF-BMX Desktop application(s) and Server Service.

 ## Install Desktop App

-Locate and double-click "setup.exe" to start the installation process.
+1. Locate and double-click "setup.exe" to start the installation process.
+1. Follow the Installation Wizard prompts to complete installation.

-The BF-BMX Desktop App will be installed and will launch.
+2. The BF-BMX Desktop App will launch after installation.

-As you might expect, you can find the app in the Windows Start Menu, named "BFBMX.Desktop".
+1. You can find the app in the Windows Start Menu, named "BFBMX.Desktop".

 ### Desktop App Overview